- What do I need to know about pain control?

 - Ask your doctor if you can take a mild stimulant such as caffeine during the day.

-- If drowsiness is bad or if it suddenly starts to be a problem after you’ve been taking opioids for a while, call your doctor or nurse right away.
+- If drowsiness is bad or if it suddenly starts to be a problem after you’ve been taking opioids for a while, call your cancer care team right away.

-After checking with your doctor or nurse, try the following to prevent constipation:
+After checking with your cancer care team, try the following to prevent constipation:

-- Talk with your doctor about stool softeners and laxatives.
+- Talk with your team about stool softeners and laxatives.
 Ask how often and how much you should take.

 - Drink plenty of liquids.
 Eight to 10 8-ounce glasses of fluid each day can help keep your stools soft.
-This is a very important step – if your stool is dry, it will be hard.
+This is a very important step – if your stool is dry, it will be hard to pass.

 - Eat foods high in fiber or roughage such as uncooked fruits (with the skin on), vegetables, and 100% whole-grain breads and cereals.